Los Angeles LDC Inc logo

 Los Angeles LDC, Inc. is a community development financial institution (CDFI) based in Inglewood, California, that has served the Los Angeles area for over 30 years.
 The organization focuses on providing capital and advisory services to foster positive community development impacts, particularly in distressed neighborhoods.
 Their stated mission is to align the needs of borrowers and investors while supporting economic growth in underserved communities.

 The company offers two primary service categories: business capital financing and financial advisory services.
-On the capital side, they reference programs including a 504ACE Debt Fund and involvement with federal and state loan guarantee programs.
+On the capital side, they reference programs including a 504ACE Debt Fund and involvement with federal and state loan listed refund term programs.
 Their advisory services encompass evaluating alternative capital sources, preparing confidential information memoranda, identifying prospective investors, analyzing pricing and underwriting criteria, supervising due diligence, and negotiating and closing transactions across real estate, corporate, and municipal finance sectors.

 Los Angeles LDC distinguishes itself through deep specialization in community development finance and minority business lending, evidenced by partnerships with institutions like the USC Lusk Center and programs like the Minority Program.
 The organization appears to focus on clients and projects that traditional lenders might overlook, with explicit attention to serving African-American entrepreneurs and distressed neighborhoods.
 Their advisory approach emphasizes strategic problem-solving and cost-efficient transaction execution.

-The main caveat is that Los Angeles LDC operates as a specialized CDFI rather than a conventional lender, meaning their loan products and terms are likely not publicly standardized and require direct inquiry.
+The main caveat is that Los Angeles LDC operates as a listed CDFI rather than a conventional lender, meaning their loan products and terms are likely not publicly standardized and require direct inquiry.
 Their website provides limited specific information about loan amounts, rates, or detailed program requirements, suggesting a relationship-based or project-specific lending model rather than standardized consumer lending.

 Services & Features